Consumer medicine information

 Metabolism.

 Lanthanum is not metabolised.
 Studies in chronic renal failure patients with hepatic impairment have not been conducted.
-In patients with coexisting hepatic disorders at the time of entry into phase III clinical studies, there was no evidence of increased plasma exposure to lanthanum or worsening hepatic function after treatment with Fosrenol for periods up to 2 years.
+In patients with coexisting hepatic disorders at the time of entry into Phase III clinical studies, there was no evidence of increased plasma exposure to lanthanum or worsening hepatic function after treatment with Fosrenol for periods up to 2 years.

 Excretion.